phil-opp/blog_os/blog/content/edition-2/posts/06-double-faults/index.md

 }
 ```

-We reload the code segment register using [`set_cs`] and to load the TSS using [`load_tss`].
+We reload the code segment register using [`set_cs`] and load the TSS using [`load_tss`].
 The functions are marked as `unsafe`, so we need an `unsafe` block to invoke them.
 The reason is that it might be possible to break memory safety by loading invalid selectors.

 [`set_cs`]: https://docs.rs/x86_64/0.12.1/x86_64/instructions/segmentation/fn.set_cs.html
 [`load_tss`]: https://docs.rs/x86_64/0.12.1/x86_64/instructions/tables/fn.load_tss.html